Executive Platinum upgrade strategy

 Part of the Upgrade Strategy Guide

-Executive Platinum members receive four systemwide upgrades per qualification year.
-These are your most valuable upgrade instruments — each SWU on the right international route can be worth $2,000 to $5,000 in cabin differential.
+Systemwide upgrades come from Loyalty Point Rewards selections, starting at the 175,000 Loyalty Point milestone and stacking at higher ones (up to four at 250,000).
+These are your most valuable upgrade certificates — each SWU on the right international route can be worth $2,000 to $5,000 in cabin differential.
 The goal is to never waste one.

 Prioritize long-haul international routes

 The most common EP mistake is applying an SWU to a flight without confirmed inventory, hoping it will clear.
 Sometimes it does.
 Often it does not, and you have an SWU tied up on a waitlist for weeks while other flights with open inventory come and go.
-Check C-class availability before applying.
+Check upgrade availability before applying.
 If confirmed space exists, apply and it clears instantly.
 If it does not exist, set an alert and wait.
+The bucket you are checking is C class, and a certificate waitlists precisely when it is closed.

-This is exactly what 2LNR's upgrade dashboard is built for — see confirmed inventory before committing an SWU.
+This is exactly what 2LNR's upgrade matrix is built for — see confirmed inventory before committing an SWU.

 Plan your SWU calendar across the year

-With four SWUs per year, you need to think across your full travel calendar.
-If you have three international trips planned, save three SWUs for those routes and use the fourth opportunistically.
-If you re-qualified early and have eight SWUs, you can be more aggressive on medium-haul routes.
+With only a few SWUs per year, you need to think across your full travel calendar.
+If you have three international trips planned, save three SWUs for those routes and use any spare opportunistically.
+If a big flying year took you past several Loyalty Point milestones and your balance is deeper, you can be more aggressive on medium-haul routes.
 The point is: do not use SWUs reactively.
 Map out where they will have the most impact.

 Watch for expiration

-SWUs expire.
-If you are approaching expiration with unused SWUs, apply them to whatever qualifying flights you have coming up — even domestic routes.
-A wasted SWU on a short flight is still better than an expired one.
+SWUs are valid through March 31 of the year after the status year in which they were earned, and the AAdvantage status year runs March through February.
+If you are approaching that date with unused certificates, apply them to whatever qualifying flights you have coming up, even domestic routes.
+A low-value SWU is still better than an expired one.

 On domestic and short-haul international flights, Executive Platinum members are at the top of the complimentary upgrade list.
 Understanding how this priority works helps you plan domestic travel around flights where upgrades are likely.